Chapter 2 The Data We Use

 function, the following data checks are performed:

-Inconsistent horizon boundaries.
-Pedons with inconsistent horizon boundaries are not loaded unless
+- Inconsistent horizon boundaries.
+Pedons with inconsistent horizon boundaries are not loaded when

 .
 In most cases, this occurs when the bottom depth of a horizon is not the same as the upper depth of the next lower horizon.